tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 # Note taking
 - listen with intent.
 Write a notes in a way you can understand later
+- TIP
+  - T - Think about what you're hoping to retain most from this session
+  - I - identify what is most important in the context of your goal
+  - P - prioritize the information that is most valuable for you.
 - use your own words whenever possible
 -  handwriting triumphs typing because writing by hand requires you to exert more effort and process information immediately
 -  use **capture and create**.
 Fold the paper into two columns.
 On left side, write down what you're capturing.
 On the right, write your impression of potential applications, i.e., the areas you can apply this.